New strong constraints on the central behaviour of spherical galactic models -- No NFW cusp: NFW model

 Nowadays, the overall distribution of galaxies in regular clusters is believed to be well described by an NFW model with $a_{\rm NFW} = R_{\rm vir}/c_{\rm gal}$, where $R_{\rm vir}$ denotes the virial radius and the galaxy concentration $c_{\rm gal}$ ranges from $c_{\rm gal} = 3.7$~\citep{carlsberg1997} to $c_{\rm gal} = 4.2$~\citep{vandermarel2000}.
 Unfortunately, the galaxy distribution in the central region is more uncertain.
 According to Adami et al., the luminosity profile of the brightest galaxies is significantly cusped in the center of the clusters (regardless of the redshift), but the luminosity profile of the fainter galaxies is significantly better fitted by a cored model~\citep{adami2001}.
 But Lin et al. claim that {\it all} galaxies are distributed according to a model (\ref{a1}) with $\alpha = 1.07$, $\beta = 3$, $\gamma = 1$ and $c_{\rm gal} = 2.71$, which is almost undistinguishable from an NFW profile~\citep{lin2004}.

-Manifestly, the behaviour exhibited in Fig.~\ref{fig4} -- anticipated in item (i) of Sect.
-4 -- shows that the galaxy distribution {\it cannot be} represented by an NFW profile all the way down to the centre.
-We stress that the situation is presently worse as compared to the one discussed in Sect.
-5, since we have no handle to tell at which distance from the centre the NFW model breaks down.
+But according to our result the galaxy distribution {\it cannot be} represented by an NFW profile all the way down to the centre.

-\section{NFW model and dark matter halos}
+\subsection{NFW model and dark matter halos}

 It is well known that the NFW profile provides the classic analytic fit to the N-body simulations of collisionless cold dark matter particles.
 Within this context we have $a_{\rm NFW} \equiv r_{200} /c_h$, where $r_{200}$ is the radius where the overdensity is $200$ times larger than the mean cosmic density -- currently considered as the virial radius -- while $c_h$ is the halo concentration parameter, which depends on both the halo mass and its redshift~(\citealt{whitebook}).
 But for the present analysis we do not need to commit ourselves with any specific value.